nus-cs2103/website-base/admin/lectures.md

 <div tags="m--cs2103">

+<p class="lead text-secondary"><em>Weekly briefing</em> are short weekly sessions (>1hr) conducted by the course lecturer(s) to brief you about the upcoming week.</p>

 ****This course does not have _lectures_****, as the course is using the _blended learning_ mode.
 Course content are delivered as an online textbook accompanied by pre-recorded videos, instead of using lectures as the main method of content delivery.

-**We still have a lecture slot/venue though**.
-In most weeks we use if for _weekly briefings_.
-In some weeks we use it for important events such as the practical exam.
+We still have a lecture slot/venue though.

+**In most weeks we use the lecture slot/venue for _weekly briefings_.** In some weeks we use it for important events such as the practical exam.
 </div>

 ****Timing/venue****: <include src="../_course-{{ course }}/timetables-fragment.md#lectures-s{{ S }}" inline/>